jma1991/Daim/README.md

   seqinfo: 21 sequences from mm10 genome
 ```

 Restriction fragment abundance is quantified by counting the number of reads mapped to each restriction fragment sequence.
 The mapped reads are assigned to a single restriction fragment according to their 5' mapped position.
-Reads marked as a PCR duplicates or mapped to multiple positions or restriction fragments are removed.
+Reads marked as PCR duplicates or mapped to multiple positions / restriction fragments are removed.
 The *fragmentCounts* function is used to generate restriction fragment read counts for each sequencing library:

 ```r
 # List sequence alignment data